-Help your 3 week old baby sleep longer at night with a gentle, consistent routine.
-Includes a free printable of my Top 6 Infant Sleep Schedule Tips for babies 0-3 months.
+Help your 3 week old baby sleep longer at night with a gentle, consistent routine, + learn why to start early!

 I blinked awake.

 It was 3:00am.
 My new daughter had just slept 5 hours– from 10 to 3 am.